ansys/pystk/doc/source/getting_started/installing_pystk.rst

             source <venv>/bin/activate

 Install the project in editable mode.
-This means that any changes you make to the package's source code will immediately be reflected in your project without requiring a reinstallation.
+This means that any changes you make to the package's source code immediately reflect in your project without requiring to reinstalling it.

 .. code-block::